Affiliate links on Android Authority may earn us a commission. Learn more.

 We’ve already discussed a couple of major RAID configurations, but before we go any further, it’s worth discussing how RAID works in the context of hardware and software.

-One of the easiest ways to visualize RAID is as a regular program running on your computer’s operating system.
+An easy way to understand RAID is as a regular program running on your computer’s operating system.
 This is known as software RAID (as opposed to hardware RAID which relies on dedicated hardware).
 Many modern operating systems, including Windows 11 and macOS, natively support software RAID through integrated drivers.
 These drivers are loaded at boot time and support a handful of RAID configurations, but not all.

 The advantage of software RAID is that you don’t need to pay anything extra to use it.
 Since the feature and necessary drivers are already integrated at the OS-level, it’s simple to use.
 On Windows 11, for example, Storage Spaces allows you to choose from three basic RAID configurations.
 That’s enough for the average home user or workstation but larger server operators or data centers will likely need more flexibility.